Tags: baking, Berries, berry swirl cake, blackberries, Cake, Dannon yogurt, Greek Yogurt, pound cake, raspberries, Yogurt

 Cut to several years later.
 Once I hit the big 1-4, I’m baking and cooking on a pretty regular basis, thanks to a few cookbooks gifted to me by my grandmother.
-Within a year or two, I’m inhaling all cookbooks like oxygen, pouring through gourmet magazines, reading a few chapters of Larousse Gastronomique nightly and watching hours upon hours of Jacques Pepin showing me every cooking technique known to man (at that time).
-I watched numerous cooking shows, but Jacques was my mentor.
+Within a year or two, I’m inhaling all cookbooks like oxygen, pouring through gourmet magazines, reading a few chapters of Larousse Gastronomique nightly, and watching hours upon hours of Jacques Pepin showing me every cooking technique known to man (at that time).
+I watched numerous cooking shows, but Jacques was the man.

 I was falling madly in love with all things food, all things sweet and savory, all things plated and lovely.

 This food exploration renewed my intense love of two berries, with a deep fervor, two berries that I used to hang with and know very well, raspberries and blackberries.
 I wanted to bake with them, cook with them, make sauces with them, jam them, jelly them, you name it.
 However, no wild and free berry bushes to be found.
 My berry passion led to many trips to the market, but was diluted with pints of mediocre, somewhat squashed berries in plastic containers with holes.
 If I didn’t act quick, they’d morph into plastic containers of white, green or gray fuzz, forgotten in the back of my refrigerator fruit bin.